Skip to content

 If you live in Florida, you can still operate a vehicle even if you have seizures.
 However, you must meet specific medical and legal requirements set by the Florida Department of Highway Safety and Motor Vehicles.

 You’ll need to undergo an evaluation by a licensed physician, and have a medical evaluation form (HSMV 72115) submitted to the Florida Highway Safety and Motor Vehicles Department.
+If a driver with epilepsy causes an accident, they may face increased civil liability if they failed to report their condition to the DMV or did not meet probationary requirements.

 If you have a seizure while you are licensed, you must stop driving immediately and report it.
 Your driver’s license will be suspended until you get medical clearance.
 If you don’t agree with the decision, you can request a hearing to appeal.